20 things to do before travel – ultimate travel checklist

 Do a Google search if the destination is famous for any scams so you can avoid them.
 When I was planning a trip from Thailand to Cambodia with my best girl friend in 2011, we read online that sometimes they can take you to a fake border where you pay for the visa but then you need to pay at the real border again and no one cares.
 So definitely check out if anything like that happens in the destination you are going to visit to save yourself money, nerves and time.

 If you are going to travel for longer, make sure you set up all the advance payments you need to take care of at home (accommodation, phone, car etc.).
-Believe me, once you hit the road you will completely lose track of time and most probably forget about all the payments.
+Believe me, once you hit the open road you will completely lose track of time and probably forget about the payments.
+You definitely don’t want to end up in check systems because you didn’t plan ahead.
 To avoid all those problems, simply schedule automatic payments if possible.

 Search for activities you will do in your destination.
 For sure there will be loads of them so just pick some you definitely need to do, and leave the rest for ”if I get free time”.
 The best websites to check for tours abroad are Tripadvisor, Viator or GetYourGuide.
 The one I use the most is obviously TripAdvisor, and not just for activities, but also to check hotel and choose based on reviews they have.